 That’s great, but let’s get real for a minute.
 Very few people seem to really be completely familiar with their piano.
 I can’t tell you how many times people have told me they “know the notes” but then can’t find them without counting or poking around with their fingers to locate the one they want.
 It’s kind of funny… and kind of sad.

-If you want to play piano well, then knowing your notes will be the most important thing you can learn.
+If you want to play piano well, then learning piano notes will be the most important thing you can do.
 Why?
 Well, the individual piano keyboard notes form the basis of every single thing you do on your piano.

-Do you want to have to fumble around each time you need to change chords, switch octaves, or pick out a melody line?
-Do you really want to have to count on your fingers to figure out what comes 3 notes after G?
+Do you want to fumble around each time you need to change chords, switch octaves or pick out a melody line?
+Do you really want to have to count on your fingers to figure out what comes three notes after G?

 Of course you don’t, but for some reason even students with years of lessons seem to have a disconnect with this important topic.
 Far too many people (including myself in the past) rely on visual aids, or memorizing individual songs rather than working on the skills to play them more easily.
-Beginner piano lessons seem to create this issue frequently.
+Beginner piano lessons seem to frequently create this issue.

 I think there’s one main reason behind this.
 Learning notes sounds too simple.
 It sounds too boring.
-It sounds like you’d be wasting your time.
+It sounds like a waste of time.

 Nothing could be farther from the truth!
 In my experience, my most successful students are the ones who take the time to learn the basics well.
 When you skimp on foundational skills, you steal from your future progress.
 Even easy piano songs for beginners will seem too overwhelming.
 And even the best online piano lessons can’t compensate for you if you don’t want to learn your notes.